Daniel Oerther: Selected work

 Oerther co-led studies to address food deserts in urban Cincinnati, and rural Missouri.
 And he has worked to eliminate childhood stunting in Brazil, Guatemala, and South Africa through the Global Research on WaSH - water, sanitation, and hygiene - to Eliminate childhood Stunting (GRoWES) project.

 Oerther helped to design, finance, construct, and equip community health clinics in Tanzania and Ghana.
 And he helped bring clean drinking water and community latrines to villages in Kenya, Tanzania, and India.

 Oerther co-founded PulaCloud, LLC to bring entry-level jobs in human computation supporting the knowledge-economy to Kenya and to rural Missouri.
 And with his family, he demonstrated small-home living in Missouri.

 Oerther helped to design and launch a parametric insurance product, which aims to formalize the artisanal fishing sector throughout the Caribbean as a way of improving governance and sustainable management of catch fisheries via COAST - the Caribbean Ocean and Aquaculture Sustainability faciliTy.
+Following Hurricane Beryl in July 2024, COAST made its first major operational payout, with the Caribbean Catastrophe Risk Insurance Facility Segregated Portfolio Company paying US$1.07 million to the Government of Grenada under the COAST fisheries policy as part of a total US$44 million payout to Grenada across all CCRIF parametric policies triggered by the storm.